metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_oidc_connector_v3_manifest.md

 - `allow_unverified_email` (Boolean) AllowUnverifiedEmail tells the connector to accept OIDC users with unverified emails.
 - `claims_to_roles` (Attributes List) ClaimsToRoles specifies a dynamic mapping from claims to roles. (see [below for nested schema](#nestedatt--spec--claims_to_roles))
 - `client_id` (String) ClientID is the id of the authentication client (Teleport Auth server).
+- `client_redirect_settings` (Attributes) ClientRedirectSettings defines which client redirect URLs are allowed for non-browser SSO logins other than the standard localhost ones. (see [below for nested schema](#nestedatt--spec--client_redirect_settings))
 - `client_secret` (String) ClientSecret is used to authenticate the client.
 - `display` (String) Display is the friendly name for this provider.
 - `google_admin_email` (String) GoogleAdminEmail is the email of a google admin to impersonate.